MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 >
 > If you have already have API Connection Resources deployed in the selected Resource Group for the connections needed to run the Logic App you can reuse them by entering the same resource name before deploying the Logic App.

-#### Example: run an alerting query every n days and send an email
+#### Example - run an alerting query every n days and send an email
 This Logic App runs every number of days (specified in deployment) and lists all updates made available to environments that emit telemetry to the specified Application Insights resource for the specified period.
 Administrators can use this to replace the many email notifications they would receive for each individual enviroment when set up as notification recipient.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FBCTech%2Fmaster%2Fsamples%2FAppInsights%2FAlerts%2FAvailableUpdatesNotification.json)

-#### Example: run an alerting query every m minutes and send a message to Teams
+#### Example - run an alerting query every m minutes and send a message to Teams
 This Logic App queries Application Insights every number of minutes (specified in deployment) and notifies a user (also specified in deployment) of any deleted environments in Microsoft Teams.
 The action that sends the notification in Teams can be updated to notify a Channel or Group Chat instead.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FBCTech%2Fmaster%2Fsamples%2FAppInsights%2FAlerts%2FDeletedEnvironmentNotification.json)